karambir/dotfiles/README.md

 ## Usage:

 - Clone this repo in home directory
+- Copy `.config` dirs for terminator, starship and neovim
 - Add a symbolic link to ./vim/vimrc at .vimrc
     - Vimrc will install vim wakatime plugin.
-If you are not using it then it from .vim/vimrc file.
+If you are not using it then it from .vim/vimrc file
     - Vimrc also try to use Source Code Pro font.
-Download it and install it in your system.
+Download it and install it in your system
-- Some programs may need to be installed via system package manager(pacman/apt/brew) or [pipx](https://github.com/pipxproject/pipx/).
+- Some programs may need to be installed via system package manager(pacman/apt/brew) or [pipx](https://github.com/pipxproject/pipx/)
-- Have a look at [New Setup](new_setup.md) file for list of programs I have found helpful.
+- Have a look at [New Setup](new_setup.md) file for list of programs I have found helpful
+- Terminator config uses *FiraCode Nerd Font Mono* font for starship prompt.
+Install nerd fonts first

 ## Note: